bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `getAttributeNodeNS(namespace, localName)` method steps are to return the result of [getting an attribute](https://dom.spec.whatwg.org/#concept-element-attributes-get-by-namespace) given namespace, localName, and [this](https://webidl.spec.whatwg.org/#this).

-[Element/setAttributeNode](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttributeNode "The setAttributeNode() method adds a new Attr node to the specified element.")
+[Element/setAttributeNode](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttributeNode 'The setAttributeNode() method adds a new Attr node to the specified element.')

 In all current engines.